 Interface software for performing database queries in SAP-PM is required for extracting asset details and performance data.
-Forecast capex of \$50k is required in FY15 for this purpose.
+Specification and requirements for this will be considered in FY16.

 Capturing field data regarding maintenance activities is currently carried out based on paper systems and data inputting by administrative staff.
-A new electronic based system comprising of tablet devices and associated software links between tablets and SAP-PM are to be introduced during FY14 and at a forecasted capex of \$300k in each year.
+A new electronic based system comprising of tablet devices and associated software links between tablets and SAP-PM commenced roll out in FY15 and will continue into FY16.

-Maintenance routines recorded in SAP-PM are to be reviewed and refined as part of the asset maintenance strategy described in Section of this AMP.
-Maintenance Task Analysis techniques and software will be require in FY15 to facilitate this at forecasted capex of \$50k.
+Maintenance routines recorded in SAP-PM are to be reviewed and refined as part of the asset maintenance strategy described in Section 6 of this AMP.
+The requirements for additional software to support the maintenance strategy will be further evaluated in FY16 following the introduction of the risk based work selection system described in Section 6.